kalpanasuresh/MeetupMonitor/README.md

 =============

 Meetup streaming data is extracted through an Kafka-Python producer API using the websocket client.
 The RSVPs are streamed through kafka, camus then collects the topics on an hourly bucket and creates a folder structure in HDFS and loads the data.
-MapReduce job written in Pig aggregates the data and loads to HBase and which can be consumed later by an API call.
+MapReduce job written in Pig aggregates the data and loads to HBase, which can be consumed later by an API call.